woosaaahh/sj.nvim/README.md

   forward_search = true, -- if true, the search will be done from top to bottom highlights_timeout = 0, -- if > 0, wait for 'updatetime' + N ms to clear hightlights (sj.prev_match/sj.next_match)
   max_pattern_length = 0, -- if > 0, wait for a label after N characters
-  pattern_type = "vim", -- how to interpret the pattern (lua_plain, lua, vim, vim_very_magic)
-  preserve_highlights = true, -- if true, create an autocmd to preserve highlights when switching colorscheme prompt_prefix = "", -- if set, the string will be used as a prefix in the command line
+  multi_windows = false, -- if true, the search will be done in all visible lines of all windows pattern_type = "vim", -- how to interpret the pattern (lua_plain, lua, vim, vim_very_magic) preserve_highlights = true, -- if true, create an autocmd to preserve highlights when switching colorscheme prompt_prefix = "", -- if set, the string will be used as a prefix in the command line